 Dr. Allard created Allarco Developments, a public conglomerate, which included Northwest Trust, Crosstown Motor City and International Jet Air.
 He founded the Northwest International Bank and co-founded The Canadian Western Bank.
 In 1965, he became involved in broadcasting, establishing the first independent television station in western Canada, CITV.
 His company, Allarcom Limited, drew worldwide attention to Alberta, through the Celebrity Concert series and SCTV comedy television series.

 Dr. Allard left an indelible mark on his community and continues to do so with a legacy of caring.
-In 1985, he established the Chair in Business honorary teaching award in MacEwan's School of Business to recognize a distinguished business and community leader and give students and faculty an opportunity to meet one-on-one with an inspiring role model.
+In 1985, he established the Chair in Business honorary award in MacEwan’s School of Business to recognize a distinguished business and community leader and give students and faculty an opportunity to meet one-on-one with an inspiring role model.
 The Chair in Business program continues to be supported through the Allard Foundation.